Hilux-Crypto/Hilux-Coin/README.md

 PLeaseuse a clean new VPS or Server UBuntu 18.04

 wget https://github.com/Hilux-Crypto/Hilux-Master-Node/tree/master/scripts/Hilux-setup.sh

 chmod +x Hilux-setup.sh

 ./Hilux-setup.sh

 Please after that Follow the instructions in the github folder  docs

+Other extra info you can get in this link https://github.com/Hilux-Crypto/Hilux-Master-Node/wiki

 APRIL 2019 MASTERNODE PATCH FIX
 ======================================